buddha

 When the Buddha was sitting under the Bodhi tree, Papiyan, the leader of Maras, used forms related to the three disturbing emotions (sometimes called kleshas) of ignorance, desire, and aggression to try to lure the Buddha away from his pursuit of enlightenment.
 The first deception, representing ignorance, was that the Buddha was asked to abandon his meditation and return immediately to the kingdom because his father King Shuddhodana had died and the evil Devadatta had taken over the kingdom.
 This did not disturb the Buddha’s meditation.
 Then Papiyan tried to create an obstacle using desire; his beautiful daughters tried to deceive and seduce the Buddha.
 When this did not disturb the Buddha’s meditation, Mara then used hatred by coming towards the Buddha surrounded by millions of horribly frightening warriors who were throwing weapons at the Buddha’s body.
 But the Buddha wasn’t distracted or fooled by these three poisons.
 He remained immersed in compassion and loving-kindness and therefore triumphed over this display of the three poisons and was able to eventually achieve enlightenment.
 This deed of the Buddha is represented by the image of the Buddha "taking the earth as witness," gently touching the ground with his right hand and holding a begging bowl in his left hand.
 The Buddha wasn't tricked by Mara's deceptions, and also miraculously proved to Mara that for eons he performed innumerable good deeds by having the earth itself testify.

 From an absolute point of view, Sakyamuni was already completely purified and realised.
 He had already become the perfection of dharmakaya.
 But to instil, on a relative level, an understanding of the need to attain total virtue and wisdom, he needed to show attainment of this utter purity.
-Having taken up his seat under the bodhi tree, he entered into the absorption in dharmakaya known as the ‘vajra-like samadhi'.
+Having taken up his seat under the Bodhi tree, he entered into the absorption in dharmakaya known as the ‘vajra-like samadhi'.
 With his manifestation of enlightenment imminent, the hosts of negative energies and beings of this world came to distract him.
 They produced phantasms of sensuality, hordes of frightening demon armies and other illusions, in a vain attempt to hinder his achievement.
 By his remaining unperturbed in the natural loving compassion and emptiness of the vajra-like samadhi, the hosts of negative forces (mara) were defeated.
 The weapons they threw turned into flowers, adorning the Buddha's presence.
 It is said, in certain scriptures, that these evil entities were unable to affect India for many centuries following this: it seemed to them as though it were protected by a great wall of impenetrable fire.
 Thus the golden age of enlightened teachings could establish itself.
 The outer ‘evil forces' are the external mirror image of the internal ones.
 One could also consider the Buddha's total enlightenment as being the final elimination of every trace of the ‘four evils' (four maras): those of death, the defilements, the aggregates and pride.

 marque page marron

-Tenth Deed: Attainment of Enlightenment reached while meditating under the bodhi tree
+Tenth Deed: Attainment of Enlightenment reached while meditating under the Bodhi tree

 Since the Buddha developed all the qualities of meditation to the utmost stages, he was able to reach enlightenment.
 He did this to demonstrate that we also can reach enlightenment.
 As a matter of fact, one of the main points of the whole Buddhist philosophy is to show us that Buddhahood is not something to be found outside of us, but something we can achieve by looking inside ourselves.
 In the same way as the Buddha Sakyamuni reached enlightenment, we also can achieve enlightenment.
 And the qualities that we will attain with enlightenment will be no different from the ones the Buddha attained.
 Also, the Buddha managed to eliminate all the negative emotions, the same ones we presently experience.